-Carolina Müller-Möhl was a journalist and advertising and PR consultant until 1999 when she became Vice Chairperson of the Board of Müller-Möhl Holding AG.
-In 2000, she became President of the Müller-Möhl Group.
+Carolina Müller-Möhl started her career as a PR consultant.
+In 1999 she served as Vice Chairperson of the Board of Directors of Müller-Möhl Holding AG and became

+President of the Müller-Möhl Group in 2000.

 Carolina Müller-Möhl is also Chairperson of Hyos Invest Holding AG, Switzerland, and a Board member of Orascom Development Holding AG, Switzerland.